MCBE-Essentials/mcbe-essentials.github.io/README.md

 ## Apps

-The site currently has 8 functioning apps and 1 shadow application (doesn't appear in the site's shortcuts).
+The site currently has 11 functioning apps and 4 sub-apps (doesn't appear in the site's shortcuts, but are considered a part of the main apps anyways).

 ## Global code